microsoft/playwright/docs/src/api/params.md

 * since: v1.27
 - `name` <[string]|[RegExp]>

-A string attribute that matches [accessible name](https://w3c.github.io/accname/#dfn-accessible-name).
+Option to match the [accessible name](https://w3c.github.io/accname/#dfn-accessible-name).
+By default, matching is case-insensitive and searches for a substring, use [`option: exact`] to control this behavior.

 Learn more about [accessible name](https://w3c.github.io/accname/#dfn-accessible-name).

+## locator-get-by-role-option-exact
+* since: v1.28
+- `exact` <[boolean]>

+Whether [`option: name`] is matched exactly: case-sensitive and whole-string.
+Defaults to false.
+Ignored when [`option: name`] is a regular expression.
+Note that exact match still trims whitespace.

 ## locator-get-by-role-option-pressed
 * since: v1.27
 - `pressed` <[boolean]>

 An attribute that is usually set by `aria-pressed`.
-Available values for pressed are `true`, `false` and `"mixed"`.

 Learn more about [`aria-pressed`](https://www.w3.org/TR/wai-aria-1.2/#aria-pressed).